nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_23_23.md

  - **Nicanor Sanderson**

     - Progress and Issues
+     - Api has been containerized
-     - Developed front-end endpoint for flask api
+     - Working with Postman for api testing
-     - Reading Docker documentation
    - Plans and Goals
-     - Will work on containerizing code with Docker
-     - Continuing to integrate app with ML file
-     - Will begin working on API testing with Postman
+     - Learning about CNN process for integration with API
+     - Will take webcam images to be added to dataset

  - **Richard Paul McDowell**